widernet/cmd-ctrl-enter/README.md

 ## Usage

 Include `cmd-ctrl-enter.js` script.
-Then add the following markup:

-    <textarea class="cmd-ctrl-enter"></textarea>

-That’s it!
-Alternatively, do it manually:
+Then select your textareas, and call `cmdCtrlEnter`:

     $('textarea').cmdCtrlEnter();